Windows Registry: Rationale

-Structure of Registry Key
+Structure

 Keys and values

 The registry contains two basic elements: keys and values.
 Registry keys are container objects similar to folders.
 Registry values are non-container objects similar to files.
 Keys may contain values and subkeys.
 Keys are referenced with a syntax similar to Windows' path names, using backslashes to indicate levels of hierarchy.
 Keys must have a case insensitive name without backslashes.

 The hierarchy of registry keys can only be accessed from a known root key handle (which is anonymous but whose effective value is a constant numeric handle) that is mapped to the content of a registry key preloaded by the kernel from a stored "hive", or to the content of a subkey within another root key, or mapped to a registered service or DLL that provides access to its contained subkeys and values.

-E.g. HKEY_LOCAL_MACHINE\Software\Microsoft\Windows refers to the subkey "Windows" of the subkey "Microsoft" of the subkey "Software" of the HKEY_LOCAL_MACHINE root key.
+For example, HKEY refers to the subkey "Windows" of the subkey "Microsoft" of the subkey "Software" of the HKEY_LOCAL_MACHINE root key.

 There are seven predefined root keys, traditionally named according to their constant handles defined in the Win32 API, or by synonymous abbreviations (depending on applications):